luguslabs/habs/deployer/wireguard/README.md

 Here you will find a dockerized version of WireGuard inspired from [wireguard-docker](https://github.com/cmulk/wireguard-docker).

+**Warning!** For Intel Nuc, you must desactivate Secure Boot in BIOS (F2) to use WireGuard.
+Unckeck Secure Boot into Secure Boot config Panel.

 **Warning!** You can launch this container only at a Debian system with WireGuard kernel module installed.

 To install WireGuard kernel module: